Efficacy and safety in relapsing multiple sclerosis (RMS)

 Use the links below to learn more:

-Relapses were defined as new or worsening neurologic symptoms that met the following criteria: were attributable to multiple sclerosis only in the absence of fever or infection; persisted for over 24 hours; were immediately preceded by a stable or improving neurologic state for at least 30 days; and were accompanied by objective neurologic worsening consistent with an increase of at least half a step on the Expanded Disability Status Scale (EDSS), 2 points in one EDSS functional system score, or 1 point in each of two or more EDSS functional system scores (pyramidal, ambulation, cerebellar, brainstem, sensory, or visual).
+Relapses were defined as new or worsening neurologic symptoms that were attributable to multiple sclerosis, persisted for over 24 hours, were immediately preceded by a stable or improving neurological state for at least 30 days, and were accompanied by objective neurological worsening as defined in the study protocols.
 1

 PROPORTION OF RELAPSE-FREE PATIENTS

 OCREVUS is contraindicated in patients with active hepatitis B virus infection and in patients with a history of life-threatening infusion reaction to OCREVUS.

 OCREVUS patients achieved significant reductions in risk of disability progression vs Rebif in the controlled period 1